paulmillr/noble-hashes/README.md

 Fast, secure & minimal JS implementation of SHA2, SHA3, RIPEMD, BLAKE2, HMAC, HKDF, PBKDF2 & Scrypt.

+Benefits of noble-hashes over other libraries:

+- **noble** brand (see below) / zero dependencies
+- Helps JS bundlers with lack of entry point; ensures small size of your app
+- No unrolled loops.
+Makes it much easier to verify and reduces source code size 2-5x
+- Unique tests ensure correctness.
+That includes chained tests (`hash(hash(hash(....)))`), sliding window tests, DoS tests
+- Differential fuzzing ensures even more correctness.
+We do it with [cryptofuzz](https://github.com/guidovranken/cryptofuzz)
+- Hash functions support hashing 4GB of data on 64-bit systems
+- Scrypt supports `n: 2**22` with 4GB arrays (almost every other implementation crashes; some crash on `2**20`)
+- Overall size of all primitives is ~1800 TypeScript LOC, or 35KB minified (12KB gzipped).
+You can select specific functions, SHA256-only would be ~400 LOC / 6.5KB minified (3KB gzipped)

+The library's initial development was funded by [Ethereum Foundation](https://ethereum.org/).

 Matches following specs:

 - SHA2 aka SHA256 / SHA512 [(RFC 4634)](https://datatracker.ietf.org/doc/html/rfc4634)